MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/faq.md

 Go to **Settings**, and then find the version number in the **About** section.

+## What languages is Remote Assist available in?

+At this time, [!include[pn-remote-assist](../includes/pn-remote-assist.md)] is available in English and Japanese.

 ## Why am I not getting incoming call notifications?

 This can happen if you’re signed in to [!include[pn-remote-assist](../includes/pn-remote-assist.md)] with a different account